- Overview of healthcare app types

 - Training apps for students and doctors.
 These are more specific solutions for teaching students and keeping practicing doctors up to date.
 They can be presented in the form of the broadest knowledge base, as well as powered by augmented reality to hone skills without risking the health of a real patient.

 - Electronic medical records (EMR) software.
-Applications of this type can also be classified as telemedicine solutions, which help a patient receive a remote service without being tied to a specific hospital or doctor like doctor on-demand apps.
+Applications of this type can also be classified as telemedicine solutions, which help a patient receive a remote service without being tied to a specific hospital or doctor on-demand apps.

 - Internet of Things (IoT) healthcare apps.
 The simplest example of such an application is activity counters that are already built into the Apple Watch or any other wearable solution.
 More specific applications from this category are used by patients who have smart implants such as a heart implant.
 In this case, the application monitors the operation of the implant and controls the patient’s heart post-surgery.